-EVERY attempt to delimit the area of sociology of law in a general sense from other "modal" branches of sociology, such as sociology of morals, of "religion", of language, economics, aesthetics, etc., is confronted with a fundamental problem of legal philosophy.
-This problem, put in a really critical way, concerns the transcendental-juridical mode of experience, both as to its distinctness from, and its inner coherence with all other transcendental modes of experience (modal aspects).
+Even a first, provisional attempt to delimit the area of sociology of law from other "modal" branches of sociology, such as sociology of ethics, of "religion", of language, economics, art, etc., is inescapably confronted with a problem of legal philosophy.
+This problem concerns the transcendental-juridical experiential mode of the social relationships, both as to its general modal distinctness from, and its inner coherence with all other transcendental modes of experience (modal aspects) of these relationships.

-On the other hand, a critical reflection on our social experience confronts us with the fundamental state of affairs that the concrete societal relations in the mutual coherence of their modal aspects can only be experienced in typical individuality-structures.
-And at least the inner structural principles of the latter must be of an invariant-transcendental character, because these principles condition the possibility of experiencing the changeable social forms in which they are realized in the course of history.
-The investigation of these transcendental principles of the societal individuality-structures belongs to the task of social philosophy.
-What is first needed here is: insight into the typical inner nature of the societal relations within the various spheres of social life; and it is this very inner nature which finds expression in their typical structural principles, which maintain their constancy in and through all variable forms man gives to them.
+On the other hand, the states of affairs are undeniably such that the concrete societal relations in the mutual coherence of their modal aspects can only be experienced in typical individuality-structures.
+And at least the inner structural principles of the latter are of an invariant-transcendental character.
+This must be the case, because these principles condition the possibility of experiencing the investigation of these transcendental principles of the societal individuality-structures belongs to the task of social philosophy.
+What is first needed is: insight into the typical inner nature of the societal relations within the various social spheres of life; and it is this very inner nature which is determined by transcendental typical structural principles, and maintains its constancy in and through all variable forms man gives to them.

-Influenced by positivistic and historicistic views of social reality, modern sociology began to confuse the typical inner character of the specific societal spheres with the changing social forms in which their internal structural principles are positivized and realized.
-The result was that also the inner nature of the different social life-spheres came to be thought of as a changing phenomenon of history, so that any attempt at typology came to lack a firm basis and the inner boundaries of these spheres blurred.
-The reason is that the originating forms of these societal spheres, as well as the existential ones, vary with the historical development of a society, and that they are the very knots of numerous inter-twinements between social relationships of a quite different inner nature.
-Consequently, the variable empirical forms in which the societal relationships are realized cannot furnish reliable criteria for a typological distinction of the latter according to their qualitative inner character.
-In the concrete societal existence-form, for instance, of a farmer's family functioning in our differentiated Western society, the inner typical structure of the natural familycommunity is closely interrelated with that of the agricultural enterprise.
-Nevertheless, the inner character of the natural family-community is radically different from that of the enterprise proper.
-Similarly, its inner nature is radically different from that of the state or the church.
-Nevertheless, in our modern Western society the family is interwoven with the state, and often also with the church, in many ways; and these intertwinements, too, are realized in specific social forms.
+Influenced by positivistic and historicistic views of social reality, modern sociology began to confuse the typical inner character of the specific societal spheres with the changing social forms in which the internal structural principles are positivized and realized.
+The result was that also the inner nature of the different social life-spheres came to be thought of as a changing phenomenon of history, so that any attempt at typology seemed to lack a firm basis and the inner boundaries of these spheres became blurred.
+The reason is that the originating forms of these societal spheres, as well as the existential ones, vary with the historical development of a society, and that they are the very knots of numerous inter-twinements between social relationships of a quite a different inner nature.